Henry Hardy: Maurice Bowra

 Maurice Bowra was an English Classicist who was Warden of Wadham College, Oxford from 1938 to 1970.
-Known for his wit, he was also known for his “notoriously scabrous satirical poems on his contemporaries”, described as “unprintable” by John Sparrow, his friend from All Souls.
-"And unprinted [they have] largely remained, though Bowra did give occasional after-dinner readings to carefully chosen friends."
+Known for his wit, he was also known for his 'notoriously scabrous satirical poems on his contemporaries', described as 'unprintable' by John Sparrow, his friend from All Souls.
+'And unprinted [they have] largely remained, though Bowra did give occasional after-dinner readings to carefully chosen friends.'

 This situation changed when Henry Hardy found a cache of Bowra's poems as he was working through the papers of Isaiah Berlin.
 These had been saved by Berlin for a project started with John Sparrow to explain the many allusions the poems contain.
 Hardy, working with Jennifer Holmes, set about completing this project, adding poems from other sources, including Wadham College's Bowra papers.
 The result was New Bats in Old Belfries, published in 2005, 34 years after Bowra's death in 1971.
-Hardy’s title is taken from John Betjeman’s collection of poems with the same name (1945).
+Bowra's title duplicates that of one of John Betjeman’s collections of poems (1945).
 (Betjeman was one of the contemporaries satirised by Bowra in his poems.)

-Hardy was unable to include all of Bowra’s poems in 2005: two, written in 1950, remained unprintable: “This was because their subject was still alive, and was unwilling to give his approval for their inclusion in his lifetime.”
+Hardy was unable to include all of Bowra’s poems in 2005: two, written in 1950, remained unprintable: 'This was because their subject was still alive, and was unwilling to give his approval for their inclusion in his lifetime.'
 The subject in question was the travel writer Patrick Leigh Fermor, and he remained adamant.
-Hardy relates how James Morwood (Emeritus Fellow of Wadham, and editor of the Wadham Gazette) "visited him later in his Greek home to ask about his friendship with Bowra (on behalf of Leslie Mitchell, Bowra’s biographer), he found that the hurt of reading the poems was still smarting.”
+Hardy relates how James Morwood (Emeritus Fellow of Wadham, and editor of the Wadham Gazette) 'visited him later in his Greek home to ask about his friendship with Bowra (on behalf of Leslie Mitchell, Bowra’s biographer), he found that the hurt of reading the poems was still smarting.'

 Fermor died in June 2011, and Hardy and Morwood published the two offending poems in the Wadham Gazette in December that year.
 The two poems were The Wounded Gigolo and On the Coast of Terra Fermoor.

 Family and personal life

 In 1979 Hardy married the historian of medicine Anne Wilkinson.
 They separated in 2004, and divorced in 2012.
 They have two children, Ellen (b.
 1983) and Michael (b.
 1985).
 Hardy married Mary Merry in 2013, and now lives with her in Wirral.

+Hardy is a nephew of the actor Robert Hardy (who was also his godfather) and a brother of the composer John Hardy.

 On 16 March 2021, Hardy suffered a cardiac arrest, which would probably have killed him had he not been taken to hospital shortly beforehand after a series of blackouts.